Tong Distinguished Lecture Series

 Co-Founder and President, Salus Discovery (II) LLC

-Co-founder and Chief Scientific Officer, Salus Discovery (I) LLC (aquired by Bellbrook Labs LLC)
+Co-Founder and Chief Scientific Officer, Salus Discovery (I) LLC (acquired by Bellbrook Labs LLC)

 Prof. David Beebe is a Wisconsin native (UW ECE BS '87, PhD '94, studies in cancer biology '04-'09) and prolific inventor and serial entrepreneur for twenty years paralleling his time on the UW faculty.
 His commercial efforts have spanned many fields from assisted reproduction to drug delivery to drug screening to sample acquisition to sample preparation to global health to cancer diagnostics.
 A common thread across the companies is the application of micro scale physics/technology to improve human health.
 He has a particular interest in global health and continues to develop products to provide low cost/high performance diagnostics in the developing world.

 Vice Chair, Education and Patient Safety, Department of Surgery